Bohdanski/cs-sales-change-report/README.txt

 # Versions

-v0.1 - 04/21/2020 - Beta release that currently complies half of the report in order to speed up manual work
+v0.1 - 04/21/2020 - Beta release that currently complies half of the report in order to speed up manual work v0.2 - 05/13/2020 - Updated beta version with additional fields.
+Program output is ready to be pasted into the template without additional manipulation required

 # Author